Terms and Conditions for making payment transactions

 GDPR Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation);

-Portal a Merchant’s tool through which the Payer acquires or makes payments for the Merchant’s services and which enables transfer to the Bank’s Gateway in order to make the Payment Transaction using a BLIK code, e.g. a website, mobile application, Smart TV application or set-top box;
+Portal a Merchant’s tool through which the Payer acquires or initiates the payment for the Merchant’s services using the Payment gateway, e.g. a website, mobile application, Smart TV application or a set-top box;

 Payment Agreement or Order a statement of the Payer addressed to the Bank including the instruction of making a relevant Payment Transaction resulting in accepting it for execution by the Bank;

-AML Act an Act of 1 March 2018 on counteracting money laundering and terrorism financing (i.e. Journal of Laws of 2024, item 850, as amended);
+an Act of 1 March 2018 on counteracting money laundering and terrorism financing (i.e. Journal of Laws of 2022, item 593, as amended);

-Issuer a supplier of payment services to the Payer, in particular a bank or payment institution which, among others delivers the BLIK Code to the Payer which is required for authorizing a Payment Transaction, and also through which the Payer delivers the funds to the Bank under the Payment Transaction;
+an issuer of Payer’s payment instrument, supplier of payment services to the Payer, in particular a bank or payment institution which, among others delivers the tools and data to the Payer which are required for authorizing a Payment Transaction, and also through which the Payer delivers the funds to the Bank under the Payment Transaction;

 §2 General provisions

-1. The Terms and Conditions sets out the rules of providing Payers with ability to make single Payment Transactions through the Portal, with the use of a BLIK Code or other authorization tools ensured for the Payer by the Issuer.
+1. The Terms and Conditions sets out the rules of providing Payers with ability to make single Payment Transactions through the Portal, with the use of a payment methods and authorization tools ensured for the Payer by the Issuer.

-2. The use of the Service does not require registration, but it is required to have an e-mail address, Internet access as well as the mobile application of the Issuer from which a BLIK Code may be generated, or access to other authorization tools and procedures provided to the Payer by the Issuer.
+2. The use of the Service does not require registration, but it is required to have an active e-mail address, Internet access as well as the mobile application of the Issuer from or access to other authorization tools and procedures provided to the Payer by the Issuer.

 3. Bank is an entity providing the Service under the Terms and Conditions.
-The use of the Service requires reading and accepting the Terms and Conditions by the Payer.
+The use of the Service requires the Payer’s acceptance of the Terms and Conditions after getting acquainted with its contents.

 4. Bank performs activities in the area of payment services based on the Bank’s Articles of Association and under the supervision of the Polish Financial Supervision Authority, address: ul.
 Piękna 20, 00-549 Warszawa, PO Box 419.